uzukwujp/darey-devops-pbl-projetcs/project62/project62c.md

 ```
 2.  **Configure the manifest:**

-* Define a ServiceAccount named fluentd-es for secure communication.
+This file sets up a comprehensive logging and visualization system for your Kubernetes cluster, utilizing Fluentd, Elasticsearch, and Kibana.
+Here's a breakdown of the key components, incorporating the additional information you provided:

+**Fluentd DaemonSet:**

+* **Deployment kind:** DaemonSet ensures Fluentd runs on every node of your cluster, collecting logs from various sources like Docker containers, systemd journals, and more.
+ServiceAccount: fluentd-es provides secure communication by granting specific permissions to Fluentd pods.
-* Create a ClusterRole with permissions to "list, get, watch" pods and namespaces.
+* **ClusterRole:** Defines permissions for Fluentd to "list, get, watch" pods and namespaces within the cluster, enabling it to discover and access log sources effectively.
-* Establish a ClusterRoleBinding to link the fluentd-es service account with the role.
+* **ClusterRoleBinding:** Links the fluentd-es service account with the ClusterRole, establishing the necessary authorization.

+**Elasticsearch:**

+* **Pod replicas:** Deploys a cluster of Elasticsearch instances using StatefulSets, providing distributed storage and fault tolerance for your logs.
+The exact number of replicas (2 in this example) can be adjusted based on your needs and cluster resources.
-* Specify pod replicas and image sources for Elasticsearch and Kibana.
+* **Image source: **The configuration references the official k8s.gcr.io/elasticsearch:v6.2.5 image for deploying Elasticsearch pods.

+**Kibana Deployment:**

+* **Replicas:** Runs a single Kibana instance, providing a web-based interface for visualizing and analyzing logs stored in Elasticsearch.
+* **Image source:** Utilizes the official docker.elastic.co/kibana/kibana-oss:6.2.4 image to deploy the Kibana pod.

+**Kibana Service:**

+* Type: Leverages the NodePort service type to expose Kibana through a specific port on each node, allowing external access via the assigned NodePort.

 3. **Apply the configuration**